Find Cheap Renters Insurance Quotes in Your Area

-If mold destroys objects in your rental home, your renters insurance may cover you depending on what caused the mold to begin with.
+If mold destroys objects in your rental home, your renters insurance may cover you, but it depends on the cause of the mold.
 Mold tends to be a gray area because of certain exceptions.
-In this article we'll clear up any confusion and ambiguities surrounding renters insurance and mold damage.

-Renters insurance will cover mold damage to your personal property only if the mold was caused by a peril you are covered for.
-In most cases that would be standing water most likely caused by a leak or some sort of internal flood.
-Common causes of internal floods are pipe bursts, or an AC system suddenly leaking.
-If mold grew as a result of that water damage and then ruined something you owned, you should be able to use your renters policy to have the objects replaced.
+Renters insurance will cover mold damage to your personal property only if the mold was caused by a covered peril.
+In most cases that would be standing water caused by a leak or some sort of internal flood.
+Common causes of internal floods are a pipe bursting or an air-conditioning system suddenly leaking.
+If mold grew as a result of that water damage and then ruined something you owned, you should be able to use your renters policy to have the object replaced.

-Other perils you are covered for that may lead to mold are fires, and wind.
-If a fire were to expose your belongings to rain, which as a result develops mold, you would again be covered for the remediation and replacement of your belongings.
+Fires and wind are also commonly covered perils that may lead to mold.
+If a fire were to expose your belongings to rain, which causes mold as a result, you would again be covered for the remediation and replacement of your belongings.
 The same principle would apply to wind damage.
-Essentially if you can trace your mold growth to any of the following, you would be covered:
+Essentially, if you can trace your mold growth to any of the perils listed below, you should be covered.

 - Falling objects

 Mold also affects things that are beyond the scope of renters insurance policies and are instead the responsibility of your landlord.
 Remember that renters insurance is only meant to cover your personal property and never any structure of the home.
-Mold caused by a leaky roof, pipe, wall or which pre-dated your move into the rental is the responsibility or the landlord to remediate.
+Mold caused by a leaky roof, pipe or wall or anything that happened before your move into the rental is the responsibility of the landlord to remediate.